TBS1996/TaleCast/README.md

 ## what are the config options?

 The way configuration works is that you can set a 'global value' that applies to all podcasts in the `config.toml` file, however, you can override them by setting the same setting under a given podcast in the `podcasts.toml` file.
-If a value is not required, you can also disable it for a specific podcast with "$SETTING = false".
+If a value is not required, you can have it configured globally but disable it on specific podcasts with "$SETTING = false" in `podcasts.toml`.

 | setting          | description                                                  | required | per-podcast | global | default                                     |
 |------------------|--------------------------------------------------------------|----------|-------------|--------|---------------------------------------------|